tommella90/Rock-Scissor-Paper-move-recognition/README.md

 I use Mediapipe to extract hand landmarks.
 Mediapipe detects hands on the screen in real time and transforms them in [x, y, z] coordinates.
 In order to train the algorithm, i used three categories of pictures, representing respectively people doing Rock, Scissor or Paper.

 [This file](https://github.com/tommella90/Rock-Scissor-Paper-move-recognition/blob/main/hand_detection.py) contains (*hand_detection.py*) contains the script that transforms pictures into landmarsk.
 For obvious reasons, I deleted the pics from family and friends and ketp only pics of me (I don't mind) and the ones from the Kaggle database (insert link).
-The excel file with the data (already transformed in landmarks), is here [INSERT LINK]
+The excel file with the data (already transformed in landmarks), [is here](https://github.com/tommella90/Rock-Scissor-Paper-move-recognition/blob/main/data/hands_coords.csv)

 # TRAIN THE MODEL
 I used the landmarks to train a model able to recognize the hand-move on new data.
-The script is here:
+The script is [here](https://github.com/tommella90/Rock-Scissor-Paper-move-recognition/blob/main/hand_modeling.py).
-[insert link]
 Note that, despite the accuracy is always very high (~99%) it might not be accurate.
 This happens because the train dataset might be non-representative.
 I used a total of ~5000 pictures and the model worked pretty well.
 Among all the models used, Random Forest performs the best.

 # APPLY THE MODEL IN TOUCHDESIGNER